COVID-19 protests in Australia: 2021

 On 20 February 2021, anti-COVID-19 vaccine rallies were held in Adelaide, Brisbane, Melbourne, Perth and Sydney.
 There were a few hundred people at each.
 These protests coincided with the Australian Federal Government's COVID-19 vaccination program, which was scheduled to start on 22 February.

 On 24 July 2021, there were further anti-lockdown protests in several Australian state capital cities.
-These included Melbourne; Sydney; where several people were arrested, 90 infringement notices issued and 57 people charged; and Brisbane, where no arrests were made and no fines handed out for not wearing a mask.
-During the Sydney protest, a protester drew media attention after punching a New South Wales Police horse named "Tobruk".
+These included Melbourne; Sydney; where several people were arrested, including Brady Gunn, founder of A Stand in the Park freedom movement.
+Ninety infringement notices issued and 57 people charged; and Brisbane, where no arrests were made and no fines handed out for not wearing a mask.
+During the Sydney protest, a protester drew media attention after images appeared to show him punching a New South Wales Police horse named "Tobruk".
+However, a new video surfaced later showing he did not actually punch the horse, but was defending himself.
+All charges were dropped in 2023.

 On 21 August 2021 there were more anti-lockdown protests in most state capitals.
 Up to 4,000 marched in Melbourne with over 200 arrested, and smaller protests were held in Adelaide, Brisbane, Darwin, Perth and Sydney.
 In Sydney the protest met a police response of over 1,500 officers and roadblocks on major roads into the central business district.
 About 250 people got into the city, with over 45 people being arrested.
 One of its main organisers, a 29-year-old Victorian man, was jailed in NSW for up to 8 months on 20 August for breaching public health orders by travelling to Sydney from Queensland.
 Victoria Police arrested 218 people and issued more than 200 fines, each amounting to more than A$5,400 (US$3,850).
 In New South Wales Police arrested 47 people and fined more than 260 in response to state-wide demonstrations.
 More than 2000 people staged a largely peaceful protest in Brisbane.

 On 29 August 2021, truck drivers attempted to blockade major highways with their trucks across the country.
 Some protests were more successful than others.